 The school nurse will work with you to ensure the safety and needs of your student are in place while at school.
 You will need to have current Health Care Provider orders for your student (the school nurse can provide the forms if needed).
 At this meeting, the school nurse, parent and student will collaborate and develop a health care plan for the school day, based on the health care provider orders, students' individual needs and school schedule.
 Once the health care plan has been developed for the school, a meeting with the school staff to disseminate this information is appropriate.

 Parents, student, teacher(s), school nurse, school health aide and anyone else you feel should be included, such as principal or assistant principal, special teachers, etc.

 Purpose of Meeting:

 Educate school staff regarding diabetes, individual students' needs and management of diabetes in the school setting.
 Training / handouts should include: general diabetes information, current health care plan, blood glucose testing schedules, what high and low blood sugars look like for your student, snacks, glucagon and insulin administration.

 Diabetes kits for health room and classroom including:

-Blood glucose meter, lancing device and extra lancets, test strips, extra batteries, juice(s), glucose tablets, cake gel, snack(s), ketone test strips, insulin pen, needles, glucagon kit.
+Backup pump site insertion kits, blood glucose meter, lancing device and extra lancets, test strips, extra batteries, juice(s), glucose tablets, cake gel, snack(s), ketone test strips, insulin pen, needles, glucagon kit.